 - A successful connection shows a "connected to <address>," message indicating connectivity.
 After pressing Enter, the connection will close and show an "unknown LPD command" message.
 If the RPM log has this same message, your telnet test was successful.

 - For Mac OS X 10.2.8 or earlier, choose Edit Printer List from the Printer menu in the Print dialog.
 For Mac OS X 10.3 or later, choose Show Printer List from the View menu.
 The Printer List window appears.
 Click the Add button to begin adding a new printer.

 - From the drop-down list at the top of the dialog, choose IP Printing.

 - Enter the IP Address or DNS hostname of the computer running RPM.
-Deselect Use default queue on server and enter the name of your queue in RPM.
+Deselect Use the default queue on the server and enter the name of your queue in RPM.
 From the list of available printer models, select your printer.
 If your printer is not listed, contact the printer manufacturer for a supported Macintosh print driver.

 - Click the Add button.
 Your new printer will be installed and listed in the Printer List window.
 Now, close the Printer List window.

-- When you wish to print to this printer, with a file open, choose Print from the File menu.
+- When you wish to print to this printer with a file open, choose Print from the File menu.
 Select your printer and any other options desired, and click Print.